suhuf/improved-engine/README.md

-As you can see it is very slow at the moment, plan on changing this after getting the imput mirroring format down and the ability to detect more objects
+As you can see it is very slow at the moment, plan on changing this after getting the input mirroring format down and the ability to detect more objects (with labels)